-That being said, the transmission for the remote production trial in Tivoli was run for several hours each of the 3 day-event.
+The transmission for the remote production trial in Tivoli was run for several hours each of the 3 day-event.
 Measurements here were also collected by the LU800Pro.

-Expected network behaviours:
+Expected network behaviors:

 - Higher UL resources (with no load) enable more stable transmission also on single modem - In real commercial network, outdoors, each link is unstable - During the "antenna alignment" stage, performance of the mmWave link was poor with many disconnections and "drops".
 This is due to the directivity of the antennas with narrow beam (supposedly ~10deg) on both ends of the link.
-Once the alignment was done properly, this dissapeared. - Under same conditions, bonding (by the LU800Pro-LU2000) stabilizes the total UL BW while the network behavour is erratic
+Once the alignment was done properly, this disappeared. - Under same conditions, bonding (by the LU800Pro-LU2000) stabilizes the total UL BW while the network behavior is erratic

-Unexpected network behaviours:
+Unexpected network behaviors:

-• Even when direcly pointing at the 5G mmWave antenna at a reasonable distance, the 5G mmWave CPE link suffered from occasional drops
+• Even when directly pointing at the 5G mmWave antenna at a reasonable distance, the 5G mmWave CPE link suffered from occasional drops